-Task Description "Verify Robot Manager Prerequisites" on page 40 Verify that each Robot Manager machine meets the prerequisites for a successful installation.
-Complete this procedure on each machine where you plan to deploy robots.
-"Verify Exchange Server and PowerShell Endpoints" on page 41 Optional.
+Task Description "Verify Exchange Server and PowerShell Endpoints" on page 42 Optional.
 If you are monitoring on- premises Exchange servers, ensure that Robot Manager machines have Exchange server and PowerShell access.
 Complete this procedure on each machine where you plan to deploy robots.
-"Install Robot Manager" on page 42 Install the Robot Manager service.
+"Install Robot Manager" on page 43 Install the Robot Manager service.
 Complete this procedure at each location where you plan to deploy robots.